 This scheme covers all service related injuries with effect from 6th April 2005.
 The injury or illness must have been caused by service or service is the predominant cause.
 You do not need to have left the military before making a claim and you do not need to prove fault.

-You have 7 years from the date of the injury to claim, or in the case of a late onset illness or physical problem, which includes mental disorders such as PTSD, the claim must be submitted to Veterans UK within 3-years of you first seeking medical advice.
+You have 7 years from the date of the injury to claim, or in the case of a late onset illness or physical problem, which includes mental disorders such as PTSD, the claim must be submitted to Veterans UK within 3-years of you being diagnosed by an accredited medical specialist.
 Most awards are lump sums.
 If the lump sum reaches a certain higher tariff then, upon medical discharge, an award called a Guaranteed Income Payment (GIP) may also be paid.
 This is a monthly sum broadly based upon a % of your annual salary at the time of discharge.